SustainableCommunityDevelopmentHub/umatiportal/README.md

   - https://drive.google.com/drive/folders/1uiOsozRkuzp1NiUBBC_d0IjexXxJbGpq?usp=sharing

-# Please request access or notify of issue or pull request by emailing
-  - ecocommunity@protonmail.com

 This software is designed for two core use cases 1- as a teaching tool and 2- as a useful organizing tool for small social enterprise, creative, community development problem solving, ecological restoration, and other informal sustainable community development community groups that interface locally and with a greater community of vested interest partners and adversaries. appropriate for engineering education and small group interpersonal health and wellness support